BxCppDev/Bayeux/README.rst

 Bayeux provides a  CMake based build system.
 We'll  assume for brevity that you  are using  a UNIX system  on the command  line (i.e.  macOS or Linux).
-We'll also assume that you're going to use the Cadfael SDK to provide the required third party packages.
+We'll also assume that you're going to use the Linuxbrew ``bxcppdev/bxtap`` tap to provide some required third party packages.

 Configuring the Installation
 ----------------------------